-I’m a wife, a homeschooling mother, a nutrition & wellness coach, and a passionate advocate for what I call “real food” — as opposed to the edible food-like substances which dominate America’s food industry today.
+I’m a wife, a homeschooling mother, an author and nutrition educator, and a passionate advocate for what I call “real food” — as opposed to the edible food-like substances which dominate America’s food industry today.

 Influenced by the research of Sally Fallon and Mary Enig, the work of Weston A. Price, the voice of Michael Pollan, and the heart of the agrarian poet Wendell Berry, I am an empowered woman.
 And I’m determined.

 My family’s life.

 I want us to shout a collective and resounding “NO!” to the killers overrunning our society: diabetes, heart-disease, obesity, and cancer.
 After years of studying nutrition, I believe I know the root cause of all these diseases — the Western Diet.
 The fast-food obsessed, over-processed, ignorantly-prepared diet of the Average American.

 Yes, I said ignorant.
 Despite the many millions of dollars spent on the health food industry every year, we are dying.
 Our information is tainted.
 The diet dictocrats in Washington are in the pocket of mammoth agribusinesses, and they’ve confounded and confused the American public long enough.